 3. Go Snorkeling at Hanauma Bay

-Probably one of the other most popular things to do in Oahu Hawaii is visiting Hanauma Bay Nature Preserve as it’s one of the best places in Hawaii to go snorkeling.
+Visiting Hawaii with kids?
+One of the other most popular things to do in Oahu Hawaii on a family vacation is visiting Hanauma Bay Nature Preserve to explore the marine life of Hawaii.
+It’s one of the best places in Hawaii to go snorkeling.

 Located 30-minutes east of Waikiki, this stunning cove was once a volcanic crater and now plays home to clear blue waters and lively reefs full of colorful fish.

 Hot tip: Go early, arrive around breakfast time as this place gets CRAZY busy and there are only 300 parking spots.
 And if you wait till mid-morning or lunch the water gets churned up which affects visibility for snorkeling.

 Bring your own snorkeling gear if you have it, we rented masks, snorkels, and fins for $20.

 Hanauma Bay is open every day except Tuesdays.
 The entrance fee is $7.50 per person (kids 12 & under are FREE).

 4. Pearl Harbor Tour – Top Oahu Attraction

 One of the most important and historical Oahu points of interest is Pearl Harbor.